MDEGroup/APIRecSys-AML/README.md

 training project.
 There are the following parameters to consider, when it comes to populating artificial projects with fake APIs.

--   $\alpha$ is the ratio of projects injected with fake APIs.
+-   \alpha is the ratio of projects injected with fake APIs.

--   $\beta$ is the ratio of methods in a project getting fake APIs.
+-   \beta is the ratio of methods in a project getting fake APIs.

--   $\Omega$ is the number of fake APIs injected to each declaration.
+-   \Omega is the number of fake APIs injected to each declaration.

 We opted for the following sets of parameters:
 \alpha={5%,10%,15%,20%}, \beta={40%,50%,60%},